 - UCSF Chimera: A program for the interactive visualization and analysis of molecular structures and related data, including density maps, sequence alignments, docking results, and trajectories.
-Chimera is an extremely feature-rich program that continues to be highly used and cited.
+Chimera is a feature-rich program that continues to be highly used and cited.

-- UCSF ChimeraX: The RBVI's next-generation program for the interactive visualization and analysis of molecular structures and related data, under active development to provide advanced rendering options, to facilitate working with large structures, integrative models, and microscopy datasets, and to support the development of plugins by the community.
+- UCSF ChimeraX: The RBVI's next-generation program for the interactive visualization and analysis of molecular structures and related data, under active development to provide advanced rendering options, to facilitate working with large structures, integrative models, and microscopy datasets, and to support plugin development by the community.

-- Virtual Reality: The RBVI develops virtual-reality capabilities for research within UCSF ChimeraX as well as the separate Molecular Zoo software for a more lighthearted introduction to molecules.
+- Virtual Reality: The RBVI develops virtual-reality capabilities for research within ChimeraX as well as the separate Molecular Zoo software for pre-college students to learn about biomolecules.